segarciat/TLPI/ch35-Process-Priorities-and-Scheduling/exercises/01-nice-command/README.md

 ```

 To achieve this, I used the `setprioty()` system call to set the priority of my program, and then
-used `execve()` to run the program provided by the user.
+used `execvp()` to run the program provided by the user.
 This works because, according to Section 35.1,
 the nice value is inherited by a child created via `fork()`, and preserved across an `exec()`.